-Art History, Arts, Asian Studies, Gender and Women's Studies, Geography, International Studies, Music, Peace and Conflict Studies, Performing Arts, Philosophy, Public Administration, Religious Studies, Sociology
+Art History, Arts, Asian Studies, Communication, Gender and Women's Studies, Geography, Graphic Design, International Studies, Music, Peace and Conflict Studies, Performing Arts, Philosophy, Public Administration, Religious Studies, Sociology

 Examine the important roles played by Indonesia’s six officially recognized religions and the arts in shaping sociocultural discourses in Bali and Java.